Delhi Sultanate: Tughlaq dynasty (1320–1413)

 The death of Firuz Shah Tughlaq created anarchy and disintegration of the kingdom.
-The last rulers of this dynasty both called themselves Sultan from 1394 to 1397: Nasir ud-Din Mahmud Shah Tughlaq, the grandson of Firuz Shah Tughlaq who ruled from Delhi, and Nasir ud-Din Nusrat Shah Tughlaq, another relative of Firuz Shah Tughlaq who ruled from Firozabad, which was a few miles from Delhi.
+Firuz Shah's successor, his great-grandson, Ghiyath-ud-Din Shah II was young and inexperienced and gave himself up to wine and pleasure.
+The nobles rose against him killed the Sultan and his vizier, and installed a grandson of Firuz, Abu Bakr Shah on the throne.
+However, the old Ghulaman-i-Firuz Shahi turned against Abu Bakr, who fled, and on their invitation Nasir-ud-Din Muhammad Shah was installed on the throne.
+The anamalous institution of the Ghulaman-i-Firuz Shahi became a corrupting influence on the successive Sultans following Firuz Shah.
+The last rulers of this dynasty both called themselves Sultan from 1394 to 1397: Nasir ud-Din Mahmud Shah Tughlaq, the grandson of Firuz Shah Tughlaq who ruled from Delhi, and Nasir ud-Din Nusrat Shah Tughlaq, brother of Tughluq Khan and another great-grandson of Firuz who ruled from Firozabad, which was a few miles from Delhi.
 The battle between the two relatives continued until Timur's invasion in 1398.
 Timur, also known as Tamerlane in Western scholarly literature, was the Turkicized Mongol ruler of the Timurid Empire.
-He became aware of the weakness and quarreling of the rulers of the Delhi Sultanate, so he marched with his army to Delhi, plundering and killing all the way.
+He became aware of the weakness and quarrelling of the rulers of the Delhi Sultanate, so he marched with his army to Delhi, plundering and killing all the way.
 Estimates for the massacre by Timur in Delhi range from 100,000 to 200,000 people.
 Timur had no intention of staying in or ruling India.
 He looted the lands he crossed, then plundered and burnt Delhi.
-Over five days, Timur and his army raged a massacre.
-Then he collected wealth, captured women, and enslaved people (particularly skilled artisans), and returning with this loot to Samarkand.
+Over fifteen days, Timur and his army raged a massacre.
+Then he collected wealth, captured women and men and children, and enslaved people (particularly skilled artisans), and returning with this loot to Samarkand.
 The people and lands within the Delhi Sultanate were left in a state of anarchy, chaos, and pestilence.
-Nasir ud-Din Mahmud Shah Tughlaq, who had fled to Gujarat during Timur's invasion, returned and nominally ruled as the last ruler of Tughlaq dynasty, as a puppet of various factions at the court.
+Nasir ud-Din Mahmud Shah Tughlaq, who had fled to Gujarat during Timur's invasion, returned and nominally ruled as the last ruler of the Tughlaq dynasty, as a puppet of the various factions at the court.